-It’s been said that a positive work culture is the key to attract, engage, and retain talent, and we couldn’t agree more.
-In fact, a company’s culture is one of its most valuable assets, giving employees a sense of purpose and motivation that drives efficiency, increases productivity, and reduces turnover.
+We won't teach you anything by saying that a strong work culture is key to attract, engage, and retain people.
+Some even say that a company’s culture is one of its most valuable assets.
+A strong company culture not only gives teammates a sense of purpose and motivation but also increases productivity and make people less likely to quit.

 According to a Glassdoor survey, 56% of employees prioritize a healthy workplace culture over salary.
-Although many organizations have already recognised this, the recent abrupt transition to remote work dealt a major blow to even the best of company cultures.
+Although most companies recognize this, very few have been able to maintaining a company culture that was as good in person then it is remotely.

-Companies navigating a transition to remote work attempt to maintain their company culture by replicating these physical activities through Zoom meetings or “informal” Slack/Microsoft Teams channels.
+Companies freshly transitioning to remote work may attempt to maintain their company culture by replicating all physical activities through Zoom meetings or “informal” Slack/Microsoft Teams channels.
 These platforms, however, are primarily designed for work-related structured collaboration and communication.
 They were never built for employee engagement and as such fail to recreate the comradery of being together in-person.

 Existing platforms are primarily designed for work-related structured collaboration and communication.
 They were never built for employee engagement and as such fail to recreate the comradery of being together in-person.

-We’ve put together 7 practical steps to help you revive your company’s culture, regardless of where your teams are!
+We’ve put together 7 practical steps to help you revive the culture within your team, regardless of where you!

 Building a successful virtual culture is more than selecting the right online tools or doling out perks. .
 Instead, companies need to create an environment that helps employees feel as connected to their colleagues as to their companies.
 This is key to help employees achieve both their personal goals and the company vision.
 Here are a few practical ideas to get you started:

 Back in the ‘real world’, you’d be able to tap your colleague’s shoulder and ask them a quick question.
-This was conducive to effective problem solving, as people tend to find innovative solutions to complex issues by talking things out.
-Working remotely has removed our ability to hold these much needed short bursts of collaborative interactions, leading to an increased sense of disconnect and more teams working in silo.
-That being said, it’s had a surprising positive impact on individuals’ increased bias-for-action as they strive to work through problems & questions more independently.
+This was great for quick and effective problem solving.
+We tend to find innovative solutions to complex issues by talking things out and the more we tall the more innovative solutions we can come up with.

-By creating a virtual dedicated co-working space, Kosy not only promotes these tap-on-the-shoulder moments that are key for keeping teams connected and aligned ; but gives back control to colleagues to jump in and out of that space, dependent on their bandwidth.
-This allows people to support and feel supported – rings true especially for new joiners – without breaking each individuals’ productivity.
+By coworking with your teammates, you will be able to promotes tap-on-the-shoulder moments to stay connected and aligned while every single person has flexibility to get in and out of the space, dependent on bandwidth.
+This allows people to support and feel supported – which is even truer for new joiners – without hurting productivity.

 To ensure cross-functional collaboration, find ways to encourage employees to get involved together.
 For example, invite a salesperson to your weekly product roadmap meeting or marketing campaign brainstorm.
 Better yet, invite employees from other departments to participate in job candidate interviews.
 These exchanges will create stronger team bonds and encourage new perspectives that increase creativity.

-Instead of hosting repetitive videoconference meetings, create a social calendar with a variety of different activities and events that bring purpose and meaning for employees.
-Bring in a speaker, alumni, or someone from your network that you know is interesting to give a TED Talk presentation or host a Q&A. Or just ask an employee to host a lightning talk on something that passionate them.
-Following this session, organize a virtual happy hour where people can discuss the previous event, play games, or simply catch-up.
+Instead of conducting events on the same video conference platform used for most meetings, you can try to create a social calendar with a variety of activities and events across different platforms.
+Organise a speed-dating 1 on 1, an escape game or bring in someone from your network that you know is interesting to give a TED Talk presentation.
+Following this session, organize a virtual happy hour where your team can discuss the event or simply catch-up.

 Be intentional about giving your employees time and access to engage with your CEO and top management team.
 Create transparency about where your business is heading and reserve time for employees to ask questions, crowdsource solutions, and drill down into points of interest.

 An open-book approach has the power to create a high level of trust and provide value-driven autonomy.
-At Kosy, we’ve seen CEOs jump around between co-working spaces to have informal chats with various employees.
+At Kosy, we’ve seen CEOs jump around between co-working spaces to welcome new hires and have quick chats with various employees.

 Celebrating positive moments together is still important for remote teams.
-The equivalent of the “bell” in physical offices when a new deal is signed or popping a champagne bottle is harder to replicate in remote and distributed work environments.
-Creating virtual spaces and rituals for celebrations and socializing can strengthen relationships and lay the foundation for future collaboration.
+The equivalent of the gong in physical offices when a new deal is signed or popping a champagne bottle is harder to replicate when working remotely.
+Creating virtual spaces and rituals for celebrations and socializing can strengthen relationships and make teams closer and more collaborative.

-Find ways to shorten the affinity distance.
-At Kosy, one company made it a habit for top leadership to personally congratulate any big milestone or deals that came in.
-Creating moments to celebrate successes and promoting social connection is key, and how you do it is less important than whether you do.
+At Kosy, one company made it a habit for top leadership to personally congratulate any big milestone or deals that comes in.
+Creating moments where you can celebrate successes and promote social connection is important and will do wonders for team morale.

-Kosy is here to help.
-Our virtual office platform is built to recreate the social interactions your employees are craving.
-Want to learn more?
-Schedule a demo today to see how a virtual office can increase your employee engagement
+Our virtual office platform is built to recreate the social interactions teams are craving.
+Try Kosy for free today to see how a virtual office can help.